esluyter/super-bufrd/README.md

 Move the super-bufrd folder into your `Platform.userExtensionDir` and recompile sclang.

 ## Windows build instructions
-Install git
+- Install git
-Install cmake
+- Install cmake
-Install visual studio community 2017 / Desktop development with C++
+- Install visual studio community 2017 / Desktop development with C++

-Reboot
+- Make sure you have a copy of the SuperCollider source code

-Make sure you have a copy of the SuperCollider source code, then run the following commands in git bash:
+Run the following commands in git bash:
 ```
 git clone https://github.com/esluyter/super-bufrd
 cd super-bufrd